 Throughout the workshop pupils are assigned roles within their teams that encourage them to think about their skills and how these might relate to future career aspirations or opportunities in STEM.

 Location and cost

-Available to classes of 5 to 30 students, in primary schools in Wales.
+Available to classes of 5 to 30 students, in secondary schools in Wales.

 Improve engagement, interest or enjoyment in STEM subjects

 Improve attainment and progress in STEM subjects